Evalenc6/Free-Game-Generator-Extra/README.md

 The following EXTRA features are implemented:

-- [X] Header color changes with pic
+- Header color changes with pic
+- Displays if the query could not find any games

 ## API Choice